Harmonic major scale

 In music theory, the harmonic major scale is a musical scale found in some music from the common practice era and now used occasionally, most often in jazz.
-In George Russell's Lydian Chromatic Concept it is the fifth mode (V) of the Lydian Diminished scale.
-It corresponds to the Raga Sarasangi in Indian Carnatic music.
+It corresponds to the Raga Sarasangi in Indian Carnatic music, or Raag Nat Bhairav in Hindustani music.

+It can be considered a major scale with the sixth degree lowered, Ionian ♭6, or the harmonic minor scale with the third degree raised.